Cogosense/iOSBoostFramework/README.md

 ## SDK

-The iphoneos and iphonesimulator SDKs are currently supported.
+The macosx, iphoneos and iphonesimulator SDKs are currently supported.
 Using the XCFramework, a single binary can be created that supports ARM devices and ARM and x86_64 simulators in a single framework bundle.